renovatebot/renovate/lib/modules/datasource/adoptium-java/readme.md

 It only uses the first 50 pages with 50 items per page.

-Use `java-jdk` or `java` as `lookupName` to get releases which come with the Java Development Kit.
+Use `java-jdk` or `java` as `packageName` to get releases which come with the Java Development Kit.

-Use `java-jre` as `lookupName` if you only want releases which come with the Java Runtime Environment.
+Use `java-jre` as `packageName` if you only want releases which come with the Java Runtime Environment.
 Currently only the LTS releases of Java come with the JRE.